huyndao/redact_pdf/README.md

 Essentially, it

--   decrypt the PDF (if encrypted with an owner password)
+-   decrypts the PDF (if encrypted with an owner password)
 -   splits it into pages
--   converts each split into a 300 dpi by 300 dpi PNG image
+-   converts each split into a 600 dpi by 600 dpi PNG image
 -   opens up Gimp for each image and waits for you to redact / draw black boxes on your sensitive information
 -   after you're done, just save the split image file (overwriting it)
--   then it converts the redacted split file back into PDF
+-   then it converts each redacted split file back into PDF
 -   and merges them into a whole PDF file with name: `[original_name_here]_redacted.pdf`
 -   That's it!